Battle of Bronkhorstspruit: British troop movement from Lydenburg

-On 27 November Lieutenant Colonel Philip Robert Anstruther, who was commanding the garrison at Lydenburg, received orders to withdraw his men to reinforce Pretoria.
+On 27 November, the commanding officer of the 94th Regiment—Lieutenant Colonel Philip Robert Anstruther, who commanded the garrison at Lydenburg—received orders to withdraw his men to reinforce Pretoria.
 The garrison comprised the headquarters and two companies of the 94th Regiment, roughly 300–330 men.
 Similar orders were sent to the other regimental companies garrisoned at Marabastad and Wakkerstroom.
-The soldiers based in Marabastad left that village on 30 November, and arrived in Pretoria on 10 December.
-Anstruther meanwhile delayed his departure, waiting for additional wagons to be acquired.
-Rather than set off with the regulation-standard number of wagons (roughly 10 to 12), Anstruther waited until he had 34, in order to carry personal items, rations and all the quartermaster's stores.
+The soldiers based in Marabastad left that village on 30 November and arrived in Pretoria on 10 December.
+Anstruther meanwhile delayed his departure, waiting for more wagons to be acquired.
+Rather than set off with the regulation-standard number of wagons (roughly 10 to 12), Anstruther waited until he had 34, to carry personal items, rations and all the quartermaster's stores.
 This delayed his departure on the 188 mi journey to 5 December.
-He left roughly 60 men to hold Lydenburg, taking somewhere in the region of 245–270 soldiers, two wives, a widow and two children back to Pretoria.
+He left roughly 60 men to hold Lydenburg, taking approximately 245–270 soldiers, two wives, a widow and two children back to Pretoria.
+The British were also accompanied by around 60 native Africans to drive the wagons and look after the oxen.

 Anstruther's large wagon train made travelling slow; the British averaged 9 mi per day, but delays caused by swollen river crossings and muddy trails meant they sometimes covered as little as 3 mi.
 They reached Middelburg, less than halfway through their journey, on 15 December, and remained there the following day to allow their oxen to rest.
-A further delay ensued the following day; the column reached the Olifants River, but was unable to cross due to the high water levels.
-During this wait, Anstruther received communication from Colonel William Bellairs warning him of the possibility of a surprise attack as the Boers were taking up arms in the area.
+A further delay ensued the following day; the column reached the Olifants River but was unable to cross due to the high water levels.
+During this wait, Anstruther received a communication from Colonel William Bellairs warning him of the possibility of a surprise attack as the Boers were taking up arms in the area.
 Anstruther had also been warned by apparently friendly Boers that insurgents were trying to turn local sympathies against his progress.
-The modern historian John Laband describes Anstruther as seeming "bluff, good-natured and unfussed, with an amiable contempt for the Boers whose ability to take strong, concerted action he discounted."
+The modern historian John Laband describes Anstruther as "bluff, good-natured and unfussed, with an amiable contempt for the Boers whose ability to take strong, concerted action he discounted."

-The British crossed the Olifants on 19 December, and continued on to Honey's farm, 6 miles east of a small river known as the Bronkhorstspruit.
+The British crossed the Olifants on 19 December and continued to Honey's farm, 6 miles east of a small river known as the Bronkhorstspruit.
 Despite the warnings they had received, when they set off the next morning, the soldiers were only carrying 30 rounds of ammunition per man, rather than the regulation 70; only four scouts were posted, two ahead and two behind the main body; and the 40 men of the band were playing, leaving them unarmed.